accessibility-exchange/co-design/src/steps/match-organization-with-a-team-of-consultants.md

 ---
-title: Match federally regulated entity with a team of consultants
+title: 9.
+Match federally regulated entity with a team of consultants
 subtitle: Pre-screening and matching the right group of people to an federally regulated entity.
 Obtaining documentation from support people.
 phase: Preparing together
-step: 9
 ---
 ## Ideas